EducationPh.D. Chemical Engineering, University of Pennsylvania, 1964

-Peter Reilly and his research group work in biochemical engineering, and more specifically in using molecular mechanics, molecular dynamics and quantum mechanics to explore the interactions between substrates and enzyme active sites.
+Peter Reilly and his research group work in biochemical engineering, and more specifically in using molecular mechanics, molecular dynamics, and quantum mechanics to explore the interactions between substrates and enzyme active sites.
 They construct and maintain the database that lists the amino acid sequences and three-dimensional (tertiary) structures of the members of the eight enzyme groups that participate in the fatty acid/polyketide synthesis cycle.
 They determine the phylogenetics of members of these enzyme groups and of the families that comprise them.
-They also produce, purify and crystallize cellulases to obtain their tertiary structures and kinetic properties.

 Production, Crystallization, and Structural Characterization of Bacterial Cellulases